Basavarajsm2102/MLOPS-proj-2/README.md

   - Create the bucket.
 - Add code to `src.aws_storage` for pulling and pushing models to the S3 bucket.
 - Create `s3_estimator.py` in the `entity` directory with functions for S3 model operations.
-  ☁️ Sets up AWS integration for model storage.
+  ☁️ Sets up AWS integration for model storage in the MLOps pipeline.

 ---

 ### 24. Model Evaluation and Pusher
 - Implement the **Model Evaluation** and **Model Pusher** components.
-  📊 Evaluates the insurance prediction model and deploys it to production.
+  📊 Evaluates the insurance prediction model and deploys it to production via MLOps.

 ---

 ### 25. Prediction Pipeline and App Setup
 - Create the code structure for the **Prediction Pipeline**.
 - Set up `app.py` for the vehicle insurance prediction application.
-  🌐 Prepares the app for predictions.
+  🌐 Prepares the app for automated predictions in the MLOps pipeline.

 ---

 ### 26. Static and Template Directories
 - Add `static` and `template` directories to the project.
-  🎨 These hold CSS, JavaScript, and HTML templates for the app.
+  🎨 These hold CSS, JavaScript, and HTML templates for the MLOps application.

 ---